 Ready to hit the clubs?
 Gangam’s one of the world’s most famous clubbing areas and its big ‘proper’ clubs can be a little intimidating.
 Club Avenue 535 offers a good starting point for first time tourists.
 It’s got the excesses associated with South Korean clubbing (marble floors, chandeliers and of course laser lighting) but the dress code isn’t as strict as some in the area.
 Avoid wearing anything too casual such as shorts and sports-wear but don’t worry, you don’t need to be in a tuxedo to get in.
 The club is also known for being friendly to foreigners so you can enjoy a welcoming atmosphere.
 Musically, it’s mainly EDM, often attracting big name DJs to come and play.
 If you’re not an EDM fan there’s a hip hop section of the club you can divert to.

-This guide couldn’t be written without a mention of Octagon, which often pops up on lists of the best clubs in the world.
+This guide couldn’t be written without a mention of Octagon, which often pops up on lists of the best clubs in the world and is a key part of any trip to Seoul.
 You’re likely to have to queue a little while to get in but once you do there’s plenty to explore: it’s home to 2 storeys, private VIP bunkers and a swimming pool.
 Plus a glass elevator in the centre of the club, to take you between the floors.
 You have a wide choice for music at Octagon with various rooms playing genres including pop, EDM and hip hop.
 As with most of the clubs in Gangnam, avoid wearing anything too casual when you’re heading there.
 Octagon is about as far as you can get from a dive bar, so don’t expect cheap drinks!